seikur0/PGO-mapscan-opt/README.md

 To AeonLucid for creating and expanding the POGO Protos Library: https://github.com/AeonLucid/POGOProtos

-To HEKTakun, I'm using his awesom pokemon icons for the map.
+To HEKTakun, I'm using his awesome pokemon icons for the map.